AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

        Good_Array : Sorted_Nat_Array := (1, 2, 4, 8, 42);
     end Show_Sort;

-Here, the subtype ``Sorted_Nat_Array`` can be used to type an array variable that should remain sorted throughout the program.
-As specifying that an array is sorted requires a rather complex expression involving quantifiers, this property is abstracted away as an expression function in our example to improve readability.
-The fact that ``Is_Sorted``'s body remains in the package's specification allows users of the package to retain a precise knowledge of its exact meaning when necessary.
+We can use the subtype ``Sorted_Nat_Array`` as the type of a variable that must remain sorted throughout the program's execution.
+Specifying that an array is sorted requires a rather complex expression involving quantifiers, so we abstract away this property as an expression function to improve readability.  ``Is_Sorted``'s body remains in the package's specification and allows users of the package to retain a precise knowledge of its meaning when necessary.
+(You must use ``Nat_Array`` as the type of the operand of ``Is_Sorted``.
+If you use ``Sorted_Nat_Array``, you'll get infinite recursion at runtime when assertion checks are enabled since that function is called to check all operands of type ``Sorted_Nat_Array``.)

 Ghost Code
 ~~~~~~~~~~

-As the properties we want to specify grow more complex, the need can arise
+As the properties you need to specify grow more complex, you may have
-for entities that are only used for the purpose of specification.
+entities that are only needed because they are used in specifications
-It may be important to make sure that these new
+(contracts).
+You may find it important to ensure these entities can't
-entities cannot affect the behavior of the program, or even to ensure they
+affect the behavior of the program or that they're completely removed from
-are removed from production code.
-This concept, usually called ghost code,
+production code.
+This concept, having entities that are only used for
+specifications, is usually called having *ghost* code and is supported in
-is supported in SPARK by the new :ada:`Ghost` aspect.
+SPARK by the :ada:`Ghost` aspect.

-The :ada:`Ghost` aspect can be used to annotate any normal entity, such as
+You can use :ada:`Ghost` aspects to annotate any entity including
-variables, types, subprograms, or packages.
-If an entity is marked as
+variables, types, subprograms, and packages.
+If you mark an entity as
-:ada:`Ghost`, GNATprove will make sure that it cannot affect the program's
+:ada:`Ghost`, GNATprove ensures it can't affect the program's
 behavior.
-To be able to dynamically test the contracts using it, ghost
+When the program is compiled with assertions enabled, ghost code
-code will be executed like normal code when the program is compiled with
+is executed like normal code so it can execute the contracts using it.
+You
-assertions enabled.
-The compiler can also be instructed not to generate
-code for ghost entities.
+can also instruct the compiler to not generate code for ghost entities.

-Consider the procedure ``Do_Something`` which calls a first complex treatment
+Consider the procedure ``Do_Something`` below, which calls a complex
-on its input ``X`` and wants to check afterwards that the input and modified
+function on its input, ``X``, and wants to check that the initial and
-values of ``X`` are related in some way:
+modified values of ``X`` are related in that complex way.

 .. code:: ada spark-report-all